 Interestingly, these trends were not confined to state politics either.
 19 states do not currently have a U.S. House Representative who is a woman.
 Trump won 16 of these states, which included seven of his ten best performing states, also the most underrepresented states in regards to women in the state legislature.
 The Senate provides too small of sample size, though the trend held there as well.

 These voting patterns illuminate how Hillary Clinton faced a major disadvantage in states Trump won, an empirically evident reluctance to elect women.
 Conversely, Donald Trump would likely not have won if he were a woman.
 His path to victory, built with states reluctant to elect women to public office, would not exist.
 Moreover, the difficulty one may experience trying to envision Trump running as a woman helps to illustrate the centrality of gender identity to his candidacy and masculinity to the election of this president.

 To be clear, gender bias wasn’t the only factor, or even the most powerful in understanding why Clinton lost.
 Partisanship, individual performance, and external interference were all very significant.
 This shouldn’t overshadow evidence that gender bias was crucially important too.

 Recognizing this reality isn’t a defeat for the Women’s Movement.
 Hillary Clinton’s nomination was a historic achievement.
 Nor does this excuse Clinton’s shortcomings or diminish Trump’s successes in the general election.
 This bias illuminates how one helpful step forward is for more Americans to recognize there is no compelling reason for anyone to disqualify or diminish a presidential candidacy due to gender.

-Luke Perry, PhD, Chair and Associate Professor of Government and Politics at Utica College
+Luke Perry (@PolSciLukePerry) is Professor of Government at Utica College